gdubya/azure-speech-demo/README.md

 # Azure Cognitive Services Speech Demo

 This is a small demo project to try out the Azure Cognitive Services Speech API.
-In addition to general testing of how it performs with English input, I'm also interested to see how it handles Norwegian, specially my gebrokkent norsk.
-According to the documentation, there's no support for nynorsk yet.
+In addition to general testing of how it performs with English input, I'm also interested to see how it handles Norwegian, especially my gebrokkent Norsk (Bokmål - no support for Nynorsk yet).

 ## Microphone Demo